NVIDIA/DL4AGX/AV-Solutions/LLMs-trtllm/README.md

 ## Build TensorRT-LLM from Source

-After generating the quantized LLMs on x86 system, please copy original LLM checkpoint folder and quantized LLM folders from host to your target DRIVE Orin working directory.
+After generating the quantized LLMs on x86 system, please copy original LLM checkpoint folder and quantized LLM folder from host to your target DRIVE Orin working directory.
 Then please run the following command to build TensorRT-LLM from source.
 ```
 ./setup_from_source_{MODEL_NAME}.sh
 ```